ryanlraines/hotwing/README.md

 1. `docker run -p 80:80 <imageid>`

 # Hotwing in an AWS EKS cluster
-1. Lets move to the terraform directory, run `cd ./terraform`
+1. Lets move to the terraform directory, `cd ./terraform`
 1. [Authorize AWS CLI for AWS Account](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) After you've installed AWS CLI, lets connect it to your AWS account where you wish to deploy hotwing.

-1. run `terraform init`
+1. `terraform init`
     * Windows users see notes below
-1. run `terraform apply`
+1. `terraform apply`
-1. run  `aws eks --region us-east-1 update-kubeconfig --name hotwing-cluster`
+1. `aws eks --region us-east-1 update-kubeconfig --name hotwing-cluster`
-1. run `kubectl get svc` Notice the EXTERNAL-IP value.
+1. `kubectl get svc` Notice the EXTERNAL-IP value.
 Navigate to that address in your browser.

 ## Note for Terraform users on Windows
 If you're running Terraform from a windows host, there will be some edits to the module files required.